spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-vue.md

 import { MediaLibraryAttachment } from "media-library-pro-vue3-attachment";
 ```

-If you're using TypeScript, you will also have have to add this to your tsconfig:
+If you're using TypeScript, you will also have to add this to your tsconfig:

 ```json
 // tsconfig.json